 “What are you talking about you idiot?”
 I snarled back, mopping up spillage.

 “You know, the bible.
 The story of Adam and Eve, temptation and the apple.
 I don’t suppose your name is Eve?” he smiled.
 It was a cocky smile.
-I don’t know why, given half the chance again I probably wouldn’t…but I decided to lie about my real name.
+I don’t know why, and given half the chance again I probably wouldn’t…but I decided to lie about my real name.
 This prick was too good looking to get an honest answer.

 “As a matter of fact, it is.
 Eve… Joanna…Printemps.
 How on earth did you know my name?”